 That night our family crew headed to the Channel Marker for a delicious meal for which that popular restaurant is known.
 It is a natural lure for many.
 We had an enjoyable time with lively conversation around our dinner table.
 As we were winding down, I decided to take my little granddaughter, Cat, outside to watch the boats float by the restaurant.
 As I was walking through the restaurant, I glanced up and was stunned by the vision.
 There was a familiar couple sitting there having dinner with their family.
 We all stared at each other, as we gasped trying to grasp the visual!
-Now…let me back up and explain this unusual scenario by prefacing with the fact that I do book signings weekly at Cherries Café in Clemmons, North Carolina.
-It is one of my most favorite spots to sell books, pick up speaking engagements and to meet the nicest people.
+Now…let me back up and explain this unusual scenario by prefacing with the fact that I have done book signings weekly at Cherries Café in Clemmons, North Carolina for several years.
+It has been one of my most favorite spots and a wonderful place to meet the nicest people.
 The even greater return is that I have become friends with the regulars.
 I am privy to what goes on in their lives—the positive occurrences, along with their struggles and pain with which they may be dealing.
 This couple that I spotted at the Channel Marker always come to Cherries for a delicious meal following the wife’s chemotherapy treatments.
 I have followed along with her progress this past year.
 I had seen them in Cherries the week before our beach trip.
 Our minds were blown that we were seeing each other in another restaurant setting five hours away!!
 How bizarre is that?
 I saw them in Cherries again the very next week and we talked about the odds of the likelihood of our beach encounter, as the song, “It’s a Small World After All,” played in my head.
 What are the odds of three small world events in one day?

 Personalized copies of my books may be ordered by scrolling to the top of the home page and clicking on the link.